STF1998/Desk20/report/systemImplementation.md

 ## API for League Table

 The last request is a GET request for the league table.
-It takes UID and a range of time as its parameter.
-The first objective would be to do a search on the user database to find the user with the same UID in the parameter.
-Then, the query accesses the friendsUID array and friends array of the user.
-FriendsUID array of a user contains all the user friends’ UID.
+It takes UID and a time range as its parameter.
+This reguest's first objective is to execute a search on the user database to find a user with the same UID as in the parameter.
+Then, the query accesses the friendsUID array and the friends array of the user.
+FriendsUID array of a user contains all the user friends’ UIDs.
-Then do a record search just like the GET request described above for each of the UID's.
-At the end the GET request will return three arrays:
+We then search through our previous records, as in the GET request described above, for each of these UID's.
+Finally, the GET request will return three arrays:

-1. First array consists of: User’s friend's name
+1. First array consists of: The user’s friends's names
-2. Second array consists of: Total number of sessions completed for each user’s friends
+2. Second array consists of: Total number of sessions completed for each of the user’s friends
-3. Third array consists of: Total time spent for each user’s friends
+3. Third array consists of: Total time spent studying for each of the user’s friends

-These are inside the range of time specified in the parameter.
-They are all grouped (connected) before getting sorted on a descending order based on the number of sessions completed.
-Grouped means that if there is a change in position between elements inside one of the arrays, the other arrays would also experience the same change.
-As it is sorted on a descending order, then the highest number of sessions completed will be on the top of the array (element 0) and the lowest would be on the bottom of the array.
+All returns are inside the time range specified in the parameter and all arrays are grouped (connected) before getting sorted in a descending order based on the number of sessions completed.
+By grouped we mean that if there is a change in position between elements inside one array, then the other two arrays will also experience the same change.
+As arrays are sorted in a descending order, the highest number of sessions completed will be on the top of the array (element 0) and the lowest will be on the bottom of the array.

 # Front-End System Implementation